If you feel anxious or nervous whenever you get behind the wheel, then you are not alone.

-Driving requires you to keep your concentration at all times, and so we've put together some tips to help yourself combat the fear when you're out on the road.
+Driving requires you to keep your concentration at all times, so we've put together some tips to help you combat the fear when you're out on the road.

 Although this may not be possible in all circumstances, especially if you need your phone to act as a sat-nav, driving for a few hours with no distractions from your phone could be exactly what you need to relax and enjoy your own space.

 Lead by example